Win2000DevCommunity/Capture-tool/README.md

     V1.1:
     Added capture select window mode.
-    Removed the transparent background in select mode due to the problem with the 16-color palette.
+    Removed the transparent background in select mode due to the problem with the 16-color.
     Fixed the issue with the process not being closed.